Moments and tails of Lq-valued chaoses based on independent variables with log-concave tails: Notation, convention and main results

-\end{twr} Proposition \ref{r5zdolu} ensures that this bound in fact is two-sided.
-We were able to derive similar result without assuming the subgaussianity at a cost of an extra factor. \begin{twr} Assume that $X_1,X_2,\ldots$ and $Y_1,Y_2,\ldots$ are independent random variables with LCT such that \eqref{normalizacja} holds.
-Let $(a_{ij})_{ij}$ be an $L_q(X,\mu)$-valued matrix.
+Thus one may rewrite \eqref{r5:main:ineq} without using expectations. \end{remark} The formula \eqref{ogonbound2} is a simple consequence of Chebyshev's inequality and \eqref{r5:main:ineq}.
+We will prove the latter in Section \ref{r5s4}.
+Proposition \ref{r5zdolu} ensures that \eqref{r5:main:ineq} and \eqref{ogonbound2} are in fact two-sided. \\ We derive a similar result without assuming the subgaussianity at the cost of an extra term.
+The theorem below also implies a bound on tails in a standard way. \begin{theorem} Assume that $X_1,X_2,\ldots,Y_1,Y_2,\ldots$ are independent symmetric r.v.'s with LCT such that \eqref{normalizacja} holds.
+Let $(a_{ij})_{ij}$ be an $L_q(V,\mu)$-valued matrix.
 Then for any $p\geq 1$ we have